sdrss/reportNG/README.md

 	}
     }

-  By enabling this system property all of the rest testNG tests will be skipped and the genareted report will have on overview page the root cause of the failure providing the message "Skip Execution due to Fail Fast Mode"
+  By enabling this system property all of the rest testNG tests will be skipped and the genareted report will have on overview page the root cause of the failure providing the message "Skip Execution due to Skip Execution Mode"

  ## Mvn dependency :